Moving at the speed of Learning: a case for mLearning and the iPod touch

 JANUARY 21, 2009

 iTouch Learning: A page on Jane Hart’s Centre for Learning & Performance Technologies website that lists of reasons why the iPhone/iPod Touch are ideal for mlearning.
-Lift the Cell Phone Ban: Hosted on the Scholastic website, this article is a plea to lift the ban on cell phones in schools and to use these devices to help students learn.
-Interesting visualization.
+100 Ways to Use Your iPod to Learn and Study Better: The title says it all.

 Embracing Mobile To Educate For Tomorrow | MobileBehavior